changxin-ge/AskProcurement-Agentic-AI-Bootcamp/labs/Lab 1 - Sourcing Potential supplier/README.md

 3. Since we will be using a pre built agent for this, select the **Choose from template** option.
     ![alt text](images/img6.png)

-4. This opens up the page which contains all the prebuilt agents available on Watsonx Orchestrate platform, Scroll to the Apps section from the left menu and search for `SAP`, From the filtered list select the **SAP S4 Hana** option as shown below
+4. This opens up the page which contains all the prebuilt agents available on watsonx Orchestrate platform, Scroll to the Apps section from the left menu and search for `SAP`, From the filtered list select the **SAP S4 Hana** option as shown below
     ![alt text](images/img7.png)

 5. Click on the **Catalog Management with S4 Hana**